Leading Your Sales Team Through a Tough Year-End

 As leaders, we all want our teams to be top performers but the reality is, sales is never that easy, especially during periods of economic uncertainty.
 Regardless of your position or tenure in sales, it’s important to remind yourself and your team members that YOU ARE NOT YOUR QUOTA!
 So much talk and focus around revenue and quota attainment can lead people to believe that’s all that matters.
 And when attainment wavers, it can hit reps and leaders alike right in their ego.
 By creating more transparency into how decisions are made, driving team accountability for the number, and focusing on the right leading indicators, you’ll set yourself up for success in the year to come.

 Looking to give your sales leadership game a boost?
-Learn more about the Sales Leadership Labs program by clicking the image below.
+Learn more about the Foundations of Sales Leadership program below.